piyook/mock-api-framework-template/README.md

 This will open a browser window and connect to the mcp server to manually run tools for testing.

+### New Issues

-Note: This feature is currently experimental - log any issues here https://github.com/piyook/mock-api-framework-template/issues.
+Note: The MCP Server feature is currently experimental - log any issues here https://github.com/piyook/mock-api-framework-template/issues.